Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 - The Panthers played as an underdog of +575 or more once last season and lost that game.

-- Sportsbooks have implied with the moneyline set for this matchup that Northern Iowa has a 14.8% chance of pulling out a win.
+- The moneyline set for this matchup implies Northern Iowa has a 14.8% chance of walking away with the win.

 North Carolina vs. Northern Iowa Over/Under Stats